 As in previous campaigns, the 6-hour spacecraft roll cycle continues to dominate the systematic errors in C14 simple aperture photometry light curves.
 The pipeline CDPP 12th magnitude noise benchmark for C14 is the lowest seen since C6.
 It is comparable to that seen in early campaigns with similar star density (C6, C8, C10), but is well below that seen in C12, also with similar star density.
 We do not have a definitive cause the for the improved precision, but it could be in part due to the relatively low star density and the return to more stable pointing (compared to recent campaigns).

-CDPP measured for all targets as a function of Kepler magnitude.
+table giving 6.5-hr CDPP as a function of magnitude.

 Targets Missing from the Archive